capport-wg/7710bis/README.md

    captive device MUST prioritize URIs learned from network provisioning or configuration mechanisms before all other URIs.
-Specifically, URIs learned via any of the options in Section 2 should take precedence over any URI learned via a mechanism like the one described in Section 3.
+Specifically, URIs learned via any of the options in Section 2 should take precedence over any URI learned via some other mechanism, such as a redirect.

+Kumari & Kline           Expires January 2, 2020                [Page 5]

+Internet-Draft             DHCP Captive-Portal                 July 2019

    If the URIs learned via more than one option described in Section 2 are not all identical, this condition should be logged for the device owner or administrator.
 URI precedence in this situation is not specified by this document.

-5. IANA Considerations
+4. IANA Considerations

    This document requests two new IETF URN protocol parameter ([RFC3553]) entries.

    Thanks IANA!

-5.1.
+4.1.
 IETF params Registration

-5.1.1.
+4.1.1.
 Registry name: Captive Portal Unrestricted Identifier

    Registry name: Captive Portal Unrestricted Identifier

    URN: urn:ietf:params:capport-unrestricted

-Kumari & Kline           Expires January 3, 2020                [Page 6]

-Internet-Draft             DHCP Captive-Portal                 July 2019

    Specification: RFC TBD (this document)

    Repository: RFC TBD (this document)